 Thank you to the Patrick C. Walsh Prostate Cancer Research Fund!
 Dr. Heaphy was named the 2014 Dr. and Mrs. Peter S. Bing Scholar as we continue to assess if abnormal telomere biology contributes to racial differences in prostate cancer.

-The Pancreatic Cancer Sequencing Team in the Sol Goldman Pancreatic Cancer Research Center at Johns Hopkins, including Dr. Meeker, receives the Team Science Award from the American Association for Cancer Research (AACR)!
+Cancer Sequencing Team in the Sol Goldman Pancreatic Cancer Research Center at Johns Hopkins, including Dr. Meeker, receives the Team Science Award from the American Association for Cancer Research (AACR)!

 Our paper Altered telomeres in tumors with ATRX and DAXX mutations was recently highlighted in JAMA.

 Dr. Heaphy receives an award for Excellence in Translational Research at the 13th Annual Johns Hopkins Department of Pathology Young Investigator’s Day.